gdrapp/s3-backup/README.md

 Name of the S3 bucket where backup file will be copied

 ### Option: `s3.storage_class` (required)
-AWS S3 storage class to use when storing the backup file in S3.
+Amazon S3 storage class to use when storing the backup file in S3.